Snowdon, Montreal

 Snowdon is a neighbourhood located in Montreal, Quebec, Canada.
 It is part of the Côte-des-Neiges–Notre-Dame-de-Grâce borough.
 The area is centred on the intersection of the Décarie Expressway and Queen Mary Road.

-Snowdon is bordered by Macdonald Street (Hampstead) in the west, Victoria Avenue (Côte-des-Neiges) in the east, Côte-Saint-Luc Road (Notre-Dame-de-Grâce) to the south and Vézina Street and the railway tracks (Le Triangle) to the north.
+Snowdon is bordered by Macdonald Avenue (Hampstead) in the west, Victoria Avenue (Côte-des-Neiges) in the east, Côte-Saint-Luc Road (Notre-Dame-de-Grâce) to the south and Vézina Street and the railway tracks (Le Triangle) to the north.
 Furthermore, the northwest end borders Côte Saint-Luc and the southeast end borders Westmount.

 The neighbourhood is served by the Snowdon Metro, which has access to the Metro's Orange Line and Blue Line, and by Côte-Sainte-Catherine and Plamondon stations on the Orange Line.
 Notable buildings in the neighbourhood include the former Snowdon Theatre.

 The district was named for James Snowdon, who owned a farm where the neighbourhood now stands.